MarkHoeber/tools-tech-syllabus/source/html.rst

 #.
 In the ``nav`` element, change the text of the link to match the article
    titles, and add links to each ID.

-   For information on adding links to IDs, see |HMTL Links|.
+   For information on adding links to IDs, see :xref:`HMTL Links`.

 #.
 Save the file, then open it in a browser and check it out.